apireno/surrealDB_recipe_demo_dataset/README.md

     *   Download a pre-trained embedding model, such as the **GloVe model**, from:
         *   [https://nlp.stanford.edu/projects/glove/](https://nlp.stanford.edu/projects/glove/)
         *  Or download the specific version from [https://www.kaggle.com/datasets/watts2/glove6b50dtxt](https://www.kaggle.com/datasets/watts2/glove6b50dtxt) which is the `glove.6B.50d.txt` file.
     *   The scripts use this model to generate vector embeddings for ingredients and other text data in the dataset.
-This step is similar to how the `surrealDB_Embedding_Model` repo uses it [3].
+This step is similar to how the `surrealDB_Embedding_Model` repo uses it.
 2.  **Download the recipe data**: Download the dataset from [https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions).
 The scripts expect this data to be in the data directory.
 3.  **Set up your SurrealDB database**: Either install a local instance of SurrealDB or use Surreal Cloud.
 4.  **Environment Variables**: Ensure your SurrealDB credentials are set as environment variables.